swgpu/SWGPU/README.md

 - Split mesh shader in parts + add hook in each part (before and after)
 - Add second classic texture with scroll in material
 - Let displacement map but add erosion texture map.
+- Add the possibility to scale all these kind of textures

 ## Changelog
 ```